 Possible Causes of Cerebral Palsy

-There are several risk factors for developing cerebral palsy that may arise because of actions, or inaction, taken (or not taken) by medical professionals before, during, or after the child is born.
-Some risk factors for cerebral palsy that may ultimately fall on attending physicians or nurses include:
+Several risk factors for developing cerebral palsy may arise because of actions or inaction taken (or not taken) by medical professionals before, during, or after the child is born.

 - Infection of the brain